seramo/v2ray-config-modifier/README.md

 - **Gcore IP Ranges**: Choose Gcore's IP addresses.
 - **Fastly IP Ranges**: Opt for Fastly's IP addresses.

+#### Option C: Enter a List of Configs

+- **Config List**: Paste a list of existing VLESS or VMESS configurations.
+The tool will extract the IP address from each config and use them to generate new configurations based on the provided base config.

 #### Note

 You can combine custom IP ranges with predefined ranges.